ehovers10/dci/sections/staging.md

 # Staging in conversation

+A complication with the analogy of discourse to other collaborative enterprises is that most collaborative efforts are such that the actors' efforts are performed in concert.
+But speech actions are, in general, performed serially.
+Still, the ability to be performed in paralell is not a determinative mark of joint action.
+We can get around this complication by treating individual utterances as providing essentially incomplete *contribution radicals*, which search out for a pair to complete them.
+To make this work, we need three distinctively collaborative framework elements in the representation of discourse dynamics:

++ An account of *discoruse contributions* that represents them as both incomplete and as calling out for completion.
++ A *staging platform* on which contributions radicals are held as they wait for completion.
++ *Default completions* to account for the fact that completion sometimes requires preliminary interpretation of an initiating contribution radical.

 Conversation has a workflow, which involves a number of steps.
 These steps both address the limitations of the collaborative process and highlight the value that it provides.

 GIT reset SHA as a means of rewinding history.